 Residents in the remote areas of the County have less access to opportunity than those living in the more populated areas.
-Towns located in the south and east parts of the County range from around 1,800 to 7 people.
-The people in the larger of these towns: Lone Pine, Independence and Big Pine have better access to opportunity than people in smaller communities.
-Some of these communities require long distance travel to schools, medical facilities, stores and etc.
+Towns located in the south and east parts of the County range from around 230 to 7 people.
+Some of these communities require long distance travel to employment, schools, medical facilities, stores and etc.